Azure/azurehpc/apps/cadence_spectre/readme.md

 ```

 ## Run Spectre X
-You can now run a Spectre X job.
-Below an example to run a post layout dspf simulation with 32 threads:
+You can now run a Spectre X job on the cluster.
+Below is an example to run a post layout dspf simulation with 32 threads (*-mt=32*):
 ```
 [hpcadmin@headnode postlayout_dspf]$ cat run.spectrex
 #!/bin/bash